mrdylanroberts/my_cogs_repo/virustotal_scanner/README.md

 - Sends URLs and file hashes to VirusTotal for analysis
 - Does not store or log message content
 - Automatically deletes API key messages
+- Encrypts API keys when encryption is enabled
+- Uses secure key derivation (PBKDF2) with guild-specific salts
 - Only processes public message content
+- Never logs sensitive information like API keys

+**For Cybersecurity Courses**: This cog implements industry-standard encryption practices suitable for educational environments where security is paramount.

 By using this cog, you acknowledge that URLs and files will be sent to VirusTotal's servers for analysis.